5 Tips For Fishing Without Bait

 Fish Wheel on the Columbia River Gorge, Washington.
 A fish wheel is a device for catching fish that operates much as a water-powered mill wheel.

 Fish wheels are typically used for fishing in rivers, and they look and function like watermills.
 The fish wheels have paddles fitted with wire baskets that capture and transport the fish from the river to the holding tank.
-The paddles are usually rotated by the currents of the river, which pushes the submerged paddle.
+The paddles are usually rotated by the river currents, pushing the submerged paddle.

 Dam Funnel Traps

-Dam funnel traps are simple and yet effective fishing methods that can help you catch lots of fish.
+Dam funnel traps are simple yet effective fishing methods that help you catch more fish.
 The best place for constructing this trap is on a river with a low-to-medium flow.
-The only drawback to this trapping technique is that constructing it can be labor-intensive.
+The only drawback to this trapping technique is its labor-intensive construction.

 You can also put a huge dip net in the gap and wait for them to swim into the net and get trapped.
 Once you have caught enough fish, you can replace the dip net with another one and continue fishing.
 With a dip net installed between the walls, you can now sit and wait for it to be filled and then replace it.